Denmark Copy link

 The headline: Estonia boasts a highly advanced "digital state" supported by the Ministry of Economic Affairs and Communications, which creates a tech friendly ecosystem.
 While Estonia has a particular emphasis on AI adoption and use in public services, they are also pushing to attract foreign investment and provide early support for homegrown founders.

 The context: Home to the most startups per million people in Europe, Estonia punches above its weight in terms of funding, ranking ninth for investments into generative AI startups and securing over $70 million of venture capital investment in 2022.
 There is also strong public support for AI, with €30 million already invested as part of the Government’s AI strategy and more funding to come.
+Government support for AI continues to be strong, with €30 million already invested as part of its AI strategy and more funding to come.
+This all follows a commitment to grow the startup and technology sector to 15% of the nation’s GDP by 2025.

 The strategy: Estonia has a revolutionary digital state and is interested in accelerating the adoption of AI and tech among their population through funding and digitisation initiatives.
 Estonia also regularly reviews and produces new AI strategies every few years - the most recent is Estonia’s National Artificial Intelligence Strategy or Kratt Strategy for 2022–2023.
 In February 2024, the Ministry of Economic Affairs and Communications also published a White Paper on Data and Artificial Intelligence, which sets out targets for the widespread adoption of AI in public services and across the private sector by 2030 along with an investment of €85 million to finance the strategy.